twg/frontend-scaffolding/readme.md

 ##### Changing Grid Based-on Breakpoint

-As the scaffolding grid is responsive, you'll likeley need to alter the grid based on a particular breakpoint.
+As the scaffolding grid is responsive, you'll likely need to alter the grid based on a particular breakpoint.
 To do this, simply append the name of the breakpoint to the grid item class like so: `.grid-1of4.grid-1of1--palm`.

 ##### Grid Modifiers

 The grid supports a number of optional modifiers that can be applied to `.grid` to adjust the formatting of the grid.
 These include:

-- `.grid.grid--middle` - vetically centers the grid items
+- `.grid.grid--middle` - vertically centers the grid items
+- `.grid.grid--center` - horizontally centers the grid items
 - `.grid.grid--bottom` - bottom align the grid items
 - `.grid.grid--narrow` - halves the gutter value
 - `.grid.grid--wide` - doubles the gutter value